 Werktitel proefschrift: 'The Femenist Trap: The Use of Gender Stereotyping in International Criminal Law.
 A discourse Analysis'.
-Participeert als duale promovendus in het programma van Leiden University Dual PhD Centre The Hague.
+Participeert als duale promovendus in het programma van Leiden University Dual PhD Centre.

 International Criminal Law (hereafter ICL) has immensely developed since the 1990’s.
 For a long time, women were ‘invisible’ to ICL and sexual crimes were considered side effects of wars and were not prosecuted.
 Furthermore, women were absent of the structure of ICL.
 During its last twenty years of development, feminists and women groups have lobbied intensively (and successfully) to ensure that sexual violence would be prosecuted and procedures would be put in place to protect victims testifying about those crimes.
 They have also lobbied for more women to participate in the institutions of ICL.
 In my research, I intent to analyse, at a moment when we celebrate the gains for women within ICL, which kind of system has been created.
 For that purpose, I will engage in a discourse analysis from a gender perspective and analyse if gender stereotypes are present in the ICL system.